bcmi/CDTNet-High-Resolution-Image-Harmonization/README.md

 ### 1. HAdobe5k

 HAdobe5k is one of the four synthesized sub-datasets in [iHarmony4](https://github.com/bcmi/Image-Harmonization-Dataset-iHarmony4) dataset, which is the benchmark dataset for image harmonization.
 Specifically, HAdobe5k is generated based on [MIT-Adobe FiveK](<http://data.csail.mit.edu/graphics/fivek/>) dataset and contains 21597 image triplets (composite image, real image, mask) as shown below, where 19437 triplets are used for training and 2160 triplets are used for test.
-Official training/test split could be found in **[Baidu Cloud](https://pan.baidu.com/s/1NAtLnCdY1-4uxRKB8REPQg)** [**(Alternative_address)**](https://cloud.bcmi.sjtu.edu.cn/sharing/eBXLV8iU5).
+Official training/test split could be found in **[Baidu Cloud](https://pan.baidu.com/s/1qVqsSf0gFjBlfP8xNiNGpQ?pwd=84rb)** or [**Dropbox**](https://www.dropbox.com/scl/fi/lcjrnxfle43daf2l0jgcq/HAdobe5k.zip?rlkey=vekbegch1uh945hsg92dc35h5&st=ezxi90j2&dl=0).

 MIT-Adobe FiveK provides with 6 retouched versions for each image, so we manually segment the foreground region and exchange foregrounds between 2 versions to generate composite images.
-High-resolution images in HAdobe5k sub-dataset are with random resolution from 1296 to 6048, which could be downloaded from **[Baidu Cloud](https://pan.baidu.com/s/1NAtLnCdY1-4uxRKB8REPQg)** [**(Alternative_address)**](https://cloud.bcmi.sjtu.edu.cn/sharing/eBXLV8iU5).
+High-resolution images in HAdobe5k sub-dataset are with random resolution from 1296 to 6048, which could be downloaded from **[Baidu Cloud](https://pan.baidu.com/s/1qVqsSf0gFjBlfP8xNiNGpQ?pwd=84rb)** or [**Dropbox**](https://www.dropbox.com/scl/fi/lcjrnxfle43daf2l0jgcq/HAdobe5k.zip?rlkey=vekbegch1uh945hsg92dc35h5&st=ezxi90j2&dl=0).

 <img src='examples/hadobe5k.png' align="center" width=600>